jsorge/jsorge.net/Public/_drafts/revenuecat-mac-licensing.textbundle/text.md

 }
 ```

+Don't miss the first line of that method: `Purchases.shared.customerInfo(fetchPolicy: .fetchCurrent)`.
+The fetch policy here is critical because without specifying `.fetchCurrent` the SDK will return cached data, and if a customer has made a purchase that won't be reflected instantly like they'll expect.
+Instructing the SDK to bust out of its cached data is the thing that will make this process feel seamless to my customers (and yours!).

 There's also code that looks a lot like this which runs on app launch to validate a user against their iCloud ID.
 If this is their first launch of Arborist and they have bought a license using the same iCloud account on a different Mac then Arborist will be unlocked automatically (there's no "Restore purchases" button or workflow to even worry about!).

 ## Wrapping Up